VannAtApollo/se-demo-template/README.md

  Steps 2, 3, and 5 should only need to be done the first time.
 After that you can just use `make deploy` and `make publish`

+## Generate Traffic

+ 1. Update the `client/client.py` file to have the right URL for your gateway (if you change your schema you will need to update the queries in this file).
+ 2. Update the `.github/workflows/client_gen.yaml` file to have the correct cron string.
+ 3. Commit and deploy your code to your forked repo and GitHub Actions will start generating traffic for your site.

 ## Files & Directories